Talking tough, Netanyahu walks cautiously in Gaza conflict

 If, as expected, he secures a third term in January at the head of another rightist coalition, Netanyahu will once more push Iran to the top of the international agenda, with Gaza returning to its old position as an annoying irritant.

-"If the Iranian threat is not neutralized in some way, then that will determine his legacy more than anything else," said the senior adviser.
+"If the Iranian threat is not neutralised in some way, then that will determine his legacy more than anything else," said the senior adviser.

 (Created by Crispian Balmer)